mokasquarl/mokasquarl.github.io/_posts/2025-9-2-HelloComplex.md

 $$

 where $$\(|S_i|\)$$ is the number of proteins in cluster $$\(S_i\)$$.
-Intuitively, each cluster represents a structural “theme” in the proteome.

-We can also view this as minimizing the average pairwise distance
-between proteins inside each cluster:
+Intuitively, each cluster represents a structural “theme” and can also be viewed  as minimizing the average pairwise distance between proteins inside each cluster:

 $$
 \underset{\mathcal{S}}{\arg\min} \; \sum_{i=1}^k \frac{1}{|S_i|} \sum_{x,y \in S_i} \| x - y \|^2